dvidelabs/flatcc/README.md

-The necessary size of the runtime include files can be reduced significantly by using -std=c11 and avoiding JSON (which needs a lot of numeric parsing support), and by removing `include/flatcc/reflection` which is present to support handling of binary schema files and can be generated from `reflection/reflection.fbs`.
+The necessary size of the runtime include files can be reduced significantly by using -std=c11 and avoiding JSON (which needs a lot of numeric parsing support), and by removing `include/flatcc/reflection` which is present to support handling of binary schema files and can be generated from `reflection/reflection.fbs`, and removing `include/flatcc/support` which is only used for tests and samples.
 The exact set of required files may change from release to release, and it doesn't really matter with respect to the compiled code size.

 There are no plans to make frequent updates once the project becomes stable, but input from the community will always be welcome and included